tammet/gkc/README.md

 GKC will automatically pick and try out several search strategies one after another.

+Please check the Examples/Readme.md for guided examples of using gkc.

 In order to select options and strategies yourself, run gkc as